-Faculty members of the nano-tera.ch partner institutions, as well as of others Swiss Universities and of institutions of the ETH-Domain not yet members of the nano-tera.ch partnership are eligible as Principal Investigators.
-After approval by the SNSF and prior to initiation of funding each qualified RTD's hosting institute must become full nano-tera.ch partner.
+Faculty members of the nano-tera.ch partner institutions, as well as of other Swiss Universities and of institutions of the ETH-Domain not yet members of the nano-tera.ch partnership are eligible as Principal Investigators.
+After approval by the SNSF and prior to initiation of funding each qualified RTD's hosting institution must become member of the nano-tera.ch partnership.

 Faculty members and senior researchers of Swiss Universities, of both Polytechnics, of institutions of the ETH-Domain, of Swiss Universities of applied sciences as well as of public and private research institutions outside the academia are eligible as Co-Investigators.
-In the case of private research institutions eligibility for nano-tera.ch funding is ruled by Article 7 Paragraph 4 of the revised Research Law (see Message for Education, Research and Innovation 2008-2011, German version p.
-1448).
+In the case of private research institutions eligibility for nano-tera.ch funding is ruled by the applicable legislation.